Consortium of Local Authorities Special Programme: Railways

-Modernisation Projects
+Modernisation projects

 Mid century built CLASP buildings are coming to the end of their designed operational life.
 However many projects have been carried out over the years to CLASP buildings to modernise the buildings fabric and increase energy efficiencies.
-Such projects involve re-roofing work which can increase energy efficiencies, re-cladding or painting the external skin of the building to give a modern look, replacement of sky lights & atriums with double glazing solar reduction glass and internal refits where additional insulation is added when internal rooms are renovated.
+Such projects involve re-roofing work which can increase energy efficiencies, re-cladding or painting the external skin of the building to give a modern look, replacement of sky lights and atriums with double glazing solar reduction glass and internal refits where additional insulation is added when internal rooms are renovated.

-Internal renovations can include new carpets, new ceiling tiles, efficient LED lighting & smart Building management system controls.
+Internal renovations can include new carpets, new ceiling tiles, efficient LED lighting and smart building management system controls.

-The structural integrity of CLASP buildings are strong and robust, the design being based on; strong concrete foundations, metal framing supports & concrete cladding give the building a unlimited lifetime timeframe (with small maintenance carried out).
+The structural integrity of CLASP buildings are strong and robust, the design being based on; strong concrete foundations, metal framing supports and concrete cladding give the building a unlimited lifetime timeframe (with small maintenance carried out).
 It is these design fundamentals of CLASP that can allow buildings to last over a hundred years.

 A report commissioned by Nottinghamshire County Council in 2008 stated it is far more efficient and environmentally friendly to modernise CLASP buildings than to knock down and replace them.
 When costings for repairs of CLASP buildings match or exceed the cost for a new build, a factor which is never taken into consideration is the environmental damage caused by removing one building, and using up precious resources to build another.
 There must be a strong business case to justify why the environmental aspect of demolish and rebuild is ignored when it comes to modernising assets.